ostcar/roc-wasm-experiment/README.md

 simpler.
 It only contains a `main` function, that is never called.

-**Question 1:** Is the platform realy necessary?
-Would it be possible for an Roc app to be compiled to a Wasm module, without any platform?
-Since the platform does nothing, why depend on it?
+**Question 1:** Is the platform really necessary?
+Would it be possible for an Roc app to be compiled to a Wasm module without any platform?

 There could be a special syntax, that tells Roc, not to use any platform: